webplatform/docs/apis/canvas/TextMetrics/width/index.md

 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Compatibility Incomplete, Examples Best Practices, Cleanup
 }}
+{{Editorial/Deletion_Candidate
+| There appears to be no width property in CanvasRenderingContext2D; its measureText method appears to be the interface for getting the width.
+}}
 {{Standardization_Status|}}
 {{API_Name}}
 {{API_Object_Property